Michael-AUG/ToppLog/README.md

 ## CAT Control

-To make use of the CAT control features, you need to install and run HamLib's rigctld (rig control daemon) software.
-This is a fairly simple procedure and, included in the repository, is the file 'xiegu.sh' which I use to start the daemon when I am out /P. This daemon should be left running in the background and, if you wish, TopLog will connect to it and take frequency and mode information from the radio.
-For more information, see [rigctld](https://www.mankier.com/1/rigctld).
+To make use of the CAT control features, you need to install and run Hamlib's rigctld (rig control daemon) software.
+This is a fairly simple procedure and, included in the repository, is the file 'xiegu.sh' which I use to start the daemon when I am out /P. This daemon should be left running in the background and, if you wish, ToppLog will connect to it and take frequency and mode information from the radio.
+For more information, see [man rigctld](https://www.mankier.com/1/rigctld) and the [Hamlib GitHub repo](https://github.com/Hamlib/Hamlib).

-## Contests
+## Contesting

 As mentioned above, this logging software includes basic support for contests - namely a serial counter (1,2,3 etc) and a space to log the other station's serial.
 In time I may add other features, but bear in mind this is a simple logger and not designed to deal with complex contests.
 There are plenty of better contest loggers out there!

 ## Feedback

-If you have any feedback about TopLog, or want to see new features added (within reason!), please contact me.
+If you have any feedback about ToppLog, or want to see new features added (within reason!), please contact me.
 Either using GitHub, or via [gm5aug@topple.scot](mailto:gm5aug@topple.scot).

 Happy logging!